daniel-mlr/echos-gatsby/README.md

 1.  **Create "Recent News" section**

-    This section would be rendered on the first page, pbssibly below the concert anouncement (short format)
+    This section would be rendered on the first page, possibly below the concert anouncement (short format)

     This section would be displayed in 3 (or 4) columns on large screens and in single column on narrow screen, with image on top of each item.
 Each item would include a link to the long story.